Miami vs. Drake Predictions & Picks - NCAA Tournament First Round

 Miami Performance Insights

-- The Hurricanes outscore opponents by 7.3 points per game (scoring 79.4 points per game to rank 24th in college basketball while giving up 72.1 per contest to rank 241st in college basketball) and have a +233 scoring differential overall.
+- The Hurricanes outscore opponents by 7.3 points per game (scoring 79.4 points per game to rank 24th in college basketball while allowing 72.1 per contest to rank 241st in college basketball) and have a +233 scoring differential overall.

-- The 31.9 rebounds per game Miami averages rank 173rd in college basketball, and are 2.8 more than the 29.1 its opponents record per contest.
+- The 31.9 rebounds per game Miami averages rank 173rd in the country, and are 2.8 more than the 29.1 its opponents record per contest.

 - The Hurricanes rank 12th in college basketball by averaging 102.1 points per 100 possessions on offense, and defensively are 219th in college basketball, allowing 92.8 points per 100 possessions.

-- Miami has committed 1.3 fewer turnovers per game than its opponents, averaging 10.9 (82nd in college basketball action) while forcing 12.2 (163rd in college basketball).
+- Miami has typically won the turnover battle this season, committing 10.9 per game (82nd in college basketball action) while forcing 12.2 (162nd in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.